andrey-voter/clearpixai/README.md

 - Copy the source code (`clearpixai/` package)
 - Copy the default segmentation model weights
 - Set up the entrypoint for inference

+**Troubleshooting:**
+- If you see "Cannot connect to the Docker daemon", make sure Docker Desktop is running
+- On macOS, start Docker Desktop from Applications
+- The legacy builder is deprecated; consider using `docker buildx` instead

 ### Running Inference in Docker